VivianeBusch-Wallace/VivianeBusch-Wallace/README.md

 ### Hi there 👋

-#### 🌱 My name is Viviane Wei Busch-Wallace and I’m currently learning web development at the Digital Career Institute to become a webdeveloper.
+#### 🌱 My name is Viviane Wei Busch-Wallace and I’m currently learning web development at the Digital Career Institute to become a fullstack web developer.
 I love to learn new things and find out how stuff works.
 Although I don't come from an IT background, I am having lots of fun studying web development right now.
 After having spent some years in China, I now live together with my husband and dog in Hamburg, Germany.